 Recent advances increasing the size of virtual libraries of molecules for drug discovery has enabled new approaches for virtual screening and virtual lead optimization.
 These methods have generally relied on machine learning (ML) models fit from previous screening assay data or other objectives such as structure-based methods like docking or relative binding free energy calculations.
 The success of such approaches may vary depending on the chemical space and diversity of the underlying training sets as well as the ML model type selected for fitting.
 Additional complicating factors to fitting ML models include the underlying uncertainties in the assay data and uncertainties in model predictions resulting in prediction errors.

-Leidos Biomedical Research, Inc., as part of the Accelerating Therapeutics for Opportunities in Medicine (ATOM) Consortium, drives research and technology development activities to support an AI-driver platform for in silico drug discovery.
-Activities will involve tools from the ATOM consortium, including the ATOM Modeling Pipeline (AMPL).
+Frederick National Laboratory for Cancer Research (FNLCR) as a member of the Accelerating Therapeutics for Opportunities in Medicine (ATOM) Consortium, drives research and technology development activities to support an AI-driver platform for drug discovery.
+Activities will involve tools including the ATOM Modeling Pipeline (AMPL) and generative molecular design (GMD).

 ATOM’s AI-driven platform designs and optimizes drugs in silico considering their full pharmacological profile, and incorporates new experimental data, as needed, to advance discovery of new therapeutics.
 ATOM is currently incorporating bioassay activity and property datasets from public and commercial sources for modeling.
 ATOM works with a variety of datasets from chemical bioassay activity to preclinical physicochemical, pharmacokinetic, and safety properties.
-In the following research projects, data sets will be analyzed or curated as preprocessing step using AMPL, next, AMPL machine learning models will be use to generate prediction using the data and prediction on new test set to further support ATOM’s active learning drug discovery platform.
+In the following research projects, data sets will be analyzed or curated as preprocessing step using AMPL, next, AMPL machine learning models will be used to generate prediction using the data and prediction on new test set to further support ATOM’s active learning drug discovery platform such as GMD.
 Visualization will be incorporated as an important part of data analysis.

 FNLCR Principal Investigator: